 The bottom line: Disney Springs is no longer a free backdoor into the resort transportation system.
 You now need a legitimate hotel, dining, or experience reservation, at any Disney Resort hotel, to use that transportation from Disney Springs.

-Stricter Rules for the Fourth of July Weekend
+Stricter Rules Started Fourth of July Weekend of 2026

 If you thought the Disney Springs change was the extent of it, the Fourth of July holiday weekend brought several additional layers of restriction, particularly at the Magic Kingdom monorail resorts.